(Moscow, St. Petersburg)

 We will provide you with a letter of Invitation for your Russian Visa.
 Once payment has been received, the letter along with other important documents will be sent to you.

-Peter 1 Hotel (4*) is located in the historical and cultural centre of the city, within walking distance from the Red Square and the Christ of the Saviour Cathedral.
+Peter 1 Hotel (4*) is located in the historical and cultural centre of the city, within walking distance from the Red Square and the Cathedral of Christ of the Saviour.
 The Big Theatre, State Duma, Manezhnaya Square as well as the State Tretjakov Gallery are some of the major attractions near the property.
-The hotel is housed in a six-storey building and was constructed in the late XIX century.
-In 2005-2006 the hotel was totally renovated, and today is considered to be a modern hotel of the highest quality, while effortlessly combining its historial vestiges.
+The hotel is housed in a six-story building and was constructed in the late XIX century.
+In 2005-2006 the hotel was totally renovated, and today is considered to be a modern hotel of the highest quality, while effortlessly combining its historical vestiges.
 The property has 133 spacious and originally decorated rooms.

 Explore the All-Rusian Exhibition Center (VVTs) known by its Soviet-era name, VDNKh - the Exhibition of National Economic Achievements.
 A fascinating monument to Russia's transitional period, the exhibition centre is a mixture of faded Soviet pomp and unregulated, rapacious capitalism.
 The VVTs is a bizarre juxtaposition: part agricultural fair, part trade expo, part shopping centre and part street market, with amusements as diverse as paint-balling, ice sculptures - as well as the ubiquitous slot-machine arcades - on offer in various parts of the grounds.
 The park itself is an intriguing example of 20th century landscaping with buildings which are preposterously magnificent.
 The VVTs is truly unique, and well worth a visit, especially as there is plenty more to be seen nearby, including the wonderful Cosmonautics Museum, the Soviet era - monument "Worker and Collective Farm Girl", Ostankino estate and TV tower.
 Continue with the famous Red Square which starts outside the Kremlin´s walls.
 View the panorama of the Kremlin from the Sophiiskaya Embankment, Lubyanka Square, Tverskaya Street, The White House of Russia and Victory Park, St. Basil Cathedrals, Lenin Mausoleum, Manezh Square and shopping.
 Entrance fees are not included.